Background blur

 Key Takeaways

-• The mantra connects you to a lineage of spiritual seekers and provides a sense of tradition and empowerment.
+• The mantra connects practitioners to a rich lineage of spiritual seekers, offering a sense of belonging and grounding.

 📝In-Depth Guide